open-component-model/ocm-spec/doc/01-model/06-conventions.md

-When multiple derived artefacts reference the same subject (e.g. two SBoMs produced by different tools for the same image), they MUST be told apart from each other by their own `extraIdentity`.
-The `identitySelector` in each label still points to the same subject; it is the derived artefact's own identity that makes the two resources unique within the component version.
+When multiple derived artefacts reference the same subject (e.g. two SBoMs produced by different tools for the same image), they MUST be told apart from each other by their own artefact identity.
+The `identity` in each label still points to the same subject; it is the derived artefact's own identity that makes the two resources unique within the component version.

 ### Label Value

-The label value is a YAML object with the following fields:
+The label value is a list of objects.
+Each object has the following field:

-**`identitySelector`** (required) - identifies the subject artefact within the same component version as a flat map of identity-relevant properties:
+**`identity`** (required) - a flat map of identity-relevant properties that identifies the subject artefact within the same component version:

 - `name` (required) *string* — resource name of the subject artefact.
 - `version` (optional) *string* — resource version.
 If omitted, any version matches.